ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 Setting the GPU type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Sometimes you might want to specify the accelerator type for a worker.
-For example,
+Ray Train allows you to specify the accelerator type for each worker.
+This is useful if your model training has some GPU memory constraints that requires a specific type of GPU.
+In a heterogeneous Ray cluster, this means that your training workers will be forced to run on the specified GPU type,
+rather than on any arbitrary GPU node.

-you can specify `accelerator_type="A100"` in the `ScalingConfig` if you want to
+For example, you can specify `accelerator_type="A100"` in the :class:`~ray.train.ScalingConfig` if you want to
-assign the worker an NVIDIA A100 GPU.
+assign each worker a NVIDIA A100 GPU.

-You can get a list of supported `accelerator_type` from :ref:`the available accelerator types <accelerator_types>`.
 Ensure that your cluster has instances with the specified accelerator type
 or is able to autoscale to fulfill the request.

 .. testcode::

-    import torch
     from ray.train import ScalingConfig
-    from ray.train.torch import TorchTrainer, get_device
+    from ray.train.torch import TorchTrainer

-    def train_func():
-        assert torch.cuda.is_available()

-        device = get_device()
-        assert device == torch.device("cuda:0")

     trainer = TorchTrainer(
         train_func,